RoaraxAli/GreenLeaf/readme.md

 Greenleaf Web Application
 Greenleaf is a full-stack web application designed for plant enthusiasts, professional gardeners, and nursery owners.
-It provides a platform for browsing plants, accessing gardening tips, managing a personal garden, and placing orders.
-This README provides instructions to set up and run the application locally.
+It provides a robust platform for browsing plants, accessing gardening tips, managing personal gardens, and placing orders.
+This README provides comprehensive instructions for setting up, running, and contributing to the application.
 Table of Contents

+Features
 Prerequisites
 Installation
 Database Setup